Fractal nature of high-order time crystal phases

+\emph{Conclusions:} In this Letter we introduced a new order parameter $\zeta$ able to unambiguously detect higher-order Discrete Floquet Time-Crystal (DFTC) in clean long-range (LR) systems.
+The pressing need for this study was generated by the recent depiction of high order DFTC phases\,\cite{Munozarias2022,PizziNatComm2021}. \nic{We expect $\zeta$ to become a universal tool for detecting DFTC, beyond the current model}, as it exploits the connection between DFTC and Poincar\'e-Birkhoff theorem\,\cite{poincare1912theoreme,birkhoff1913proof} (see\,\cite{Wisniacki2011Poincare} for the quantum counterpart) within the mean-field regime (see Refs.\,\cite{Munozarias2022,kelly2021stroboscopic} for a detailed analysis of the $p$-spin model case).

+Choosing as a paradigmatic example the kicked LMG model, we are able to draw a new phase diagram, featuring self-similar structures with non-integer, fractal, dimension and to explain quantitatively this phenomenon in terms of a an effective Hamiltonian map with renormalized couplings.
+While our picture become exact at $\alpha = 0$, $N = \infty$, we verified its roboustness for finite size and finite $\alpha$, and in presence of competing short-range interactions.

-Our newly introduced observable $\zeta$ is easily accessible in the experiments, so that our predictions on the phase diagram may be tested e.g. in NMR experiments on driven, ordered systems\,\cite{rovny2018observation}.
-Our characterization of the higher-order, stable DFTC phases could as well pave the way for a series of advancement in the field of quantum technologies.
+We stress the fact that our newly introduced observable $\zeta$ is easily accessible in the experiments, so that our predictions on the phase diagram may be tested e.g. in NMR experiments on driven, ordered systems\,\cite{rovny2018observation}.
+Our characterization of the higher-order, stable DFTC phases could thus pave the way for a series of advancement in the field of quantum technologies.